ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 The code base is structured according to the onion architecture template, with one notable exception.
 Usually, the domain entities are situated within the core of the application, which was also the case for this app, before EF Core Identity was implemented.
-With this task came some decisions about how to handle the author/Identity user semantics.
+With this task came some decisions about how to handle the Author/IdentityUser semantics.
-Ultimately, it was decided that Identity users and cheep authors would be combined by having the Author class inherit from Identity user, to avoid complications between different types of user accounts.
+Ultimately, it was decided that IdentityUsers and Cheep Authors would be combined by having the Author class inherit from IdentityUser, to avoid complications between different types of user accounts.
 As a result, the domain entities were moved to `Chirp.Infrastructure` to accommodate this decision.